How Healthcare Companies Sign More Clients through Cold Email | Full Guide

 Step 1) LinkedIn connection request.

-If accepted, engage with prospect’s content on LinkedIn and send InMail within 48 hours.
+If accepted, engage with the prospect’s content and send an InMail within 48 hours.

 Step 2) Start email sequence 3-5 days after LinkedIn connection.